 In a perfect world, moms would be celebrated every day.
 So many are amazing, strong and loving people who deserve to be recognized for all that they do, not just for their families, but for their communities, friends, workplace and so much more.
 A big blowout bash might not be doable on a daily basis, but every year, on the second Sunday in May, it's time to pull out all the stops!
-This year, Mother's Day falls on Sunday, May 8 — which means there's plenty of time to plan a showstopping meal for mom.
+Mother's Day 2023 is Sunday, May 14 — which means there's plenty of time to plan a show-stopping meal for mom.

 As far as presents go, flowers are good, candy is nice and of course a card is essential.
 But to show mom just how much she is appreciated, a homemade gift that comes from the heart and is always a little extra meaningful.
 But, let's be honest, does mom really need another knickknack to clutter the cabinets or a drawing for the fridge?
 Crafts are a cute and caring gesture, but a beautiful homemade brunch prepared with lots of love (especially one that she doesn't have to cook or clean up!) is sure to make a huge and lasting impression.

 Does mom get excited for eggs?
 A little mad for muffins?
 Go bonkers for bacon?
 Crazy for crepes?
 These classic and creative dishes have some something for every taste and preference.
 So, whether mom has a sweet tooth, craves all things savory or likes a little of both in her brunch, these recipes are sure to make her day extra special and put a smile on her face.
 Some are breakfast-in-bed-friendly; others are a little messier.

 This fizzy alcohol-free spritzer is slightly bitter, a touch sweet and perfect for sipping during a festive spring holiday.